-Specops Key Recovery is a self-service solution for unlocking computers encrypted or managed by Symantec Endpoint Encryption.
+Specops Key Recovery is a self-service solution for unlocking computers encrypted or managed by Symantec Endpoint Encryption or Microsoft BitLocker.
 A user who is locked out at the pre-boot authentication screen can use Specops Key Recovery to unlock their computer, without calling the helpdesk.
 For added security, users are verified with multi-factor authentication.
 The solution supports a number of authentication factors, including Symantec VIP, and Mobile Code (sending a one-time code to a mobile device).

 Specops Key Recovery currently supports: